 - Experience and expertise.
-Mayo Clinic doctors trained in brain and nervous system surgery (neurosurgery), brain and nervous system conditions (neurology), brain imaging (neuroradiology), and other areas have experience in diagnosing and treating subarachnoid hemorrhage and other brain and blood vessel conditions (cerebrovascular conditions).
+Mayo Clinic doctors trained in brain and nervous system surgery (neurosurgery), brain and nervous system conditions (neurology), brain imaging (neuroradiology), physical medicine and rehabilitation and other areas diagnose and treat more than 500 people with subarachnoid hemorrhage annually.

 - Team approach.
 Mayo Clinic doctors trained in neurosurgery, neurology, neuroradiology, physical medicine and rehabilitation, and other areas work together to evaluate your condition and determine the most appropriate treatment.